SQream/cpp-connector/README.md

 OpenSSL 1.1.1+ is used on all platforms

 #### Windows
-[Win64 OpenSSL package](https://slproweb.com/products/Win32OpenSSL.html) (the regular, not the light version)
+For an easy install, you can use [Win64 OpenSSL package](https://slproweb.com/products/Win32OpenSSL.html) (the regular, not the light version)

 ### Header-Only Usage